This raises the larger question of “Can a Christian Do Business?”

 Therefore, you should not feel guilty about charging for it.

 I’ve learned this: People will pay money where they see value.
-That is why you have people paying over $100 for a pair of Nike shoes or up to $600 for an iPhone.
+That is why you have people paying over $100 for a pair of Nike shoes or over $1,000 for the newest iPhone.

 Logically, that makes no sense because you can pay a lot less for shoes to cover your feet or for a phone with which to communicate.